Today's Best Tech Deals

-Sophos SafeGuard for Mac 5.5 is a powerful encryption tool
+Sophos SafeGuard Disk Encryption for Mac 5.5

 Sophos SafeGuard Disk Encryption for Mac offers full-disk encryption (FDE) for the Mac, with protection at boot time from unauthorized access.
 FDE scrambles the entire contents of a disk drive, rendering it ostensibly unrecoverable without access to the long encryption key used, or a shorter account passphrase that unlocks that key.